-The District Six SunGuide Transportation Management Center (TMC) is operated by the Florida Department of Transportation to manage the roadways of Miami-Dade and Monroe Counties through the Intelligent Transportation Systems Program.
-The TMC is a 32,000 square foot facility featuring a multi-screen wall and eight console workstations where operations staff monitor and control Closed-Circuit Television Cameras, Dynamic Message Signs and Roadway Detectors.
+The District Six SunGuide Transportation Management Center (TMC) is operated by the Florida Department of Transportation to actively manage the roadways of Miami-Dade and Monroe Counties.
+The TMC is a 32,000 square foot facility that has traffic control room, a multi-screen video, wall and 18 workstations that allows operations staff monitor the roadways 24/7.

-The center also houses the Florida Highway Patrol’s Miami Regional Communications Center and Troop ‘E’ of the Florida Highway Patrol (FHP), the State Technology Office and the Florida Fish and Wildlife Conservation (FWC) Commission have their regional offices at the TMC as well.
+The center also houses the Florida Highway Patrol’s Miami Regional Communications Center and Troop ‘E’ of the Florida Highway Patrol (FHP), Greater Miami Expressway Agency (GMX), and other agencies.

 The goal is to serve as the region’s traffic management and command center that coordinates with other agencies to formulate the appropriate response to minimize delays and increase safety conditions.

 Ramp Signals are an important traffic management technique designed to keep traffic flowing on the highways and help reduce crashes.
-They are traffic control devices that are located along several entrance points of Interstate 95 (I-95) in Miami-Dade County.
-They change from red to green lights to regulate the rate at which vehicles enter the highway to reduce the disruptions caused by traffic merging at the entrances.
+They change from red to green lights to regulate the rate which vehicles enter the highway to reduce the disruptions caused by traffic merging at the entrances.
 They are serving to improve traffic flow on the mainline and are helping motorists enter the highway safely and more efficiently.
 Ramp Signals work based on real-time traffic conditions and are typically activated during the weekday rush-hour period to ease congestion during times of heavy expressway use.

 Generally, many cars try to merge onto the highway all at once.
 Drivers on the mainline slow down to let the cars enter, and these slower speeds quickly cause backups.
 If cars enter the highway in a spaced, controlled manner, they merge easier and with less disruption to mainline traffic.
 A short wait on the ramp allows drivers to increase their average expressway speed and shorten expressway travel times.
 By regulating the flow of traffic entering the highway during peak traffic hours, the overall flow of traffic on the expressways will be smoother.
 This regulated flow means we can accommodate more vehicles per hour on the highway, improve commute times and provide a higher degree of safety.

-Yes, ramp signals operate at different hours according to real-time traffic conditions.
+Ramp signals operate at different hours according to real-time traffic conditions.
 This means that the signals are turned on based on their need to control unregulated ramp traffic from disrupting the mainline, particularly during times of heavy expressway use.
-Northbound ramp signals are typically turned on during the afternoon rush-hour period and southbound ramp signals will be typically turned on during the morning rush-hour.
+For example, on Interstate 95, northbound ramp signals are typically turned on during the afternoon rush-hour period and southbound ramp signals will be typically turned on during the morning rush-hour.
 However, the signals may also be activated during the “off-peak” hours in the case an incident or special traffic event affects regular expressway operations.

 Yes, all ramp signals essentially operate in the same way.
 However, because of the different entrance point geometrical and operational characteristics, there are some modifications at certain on-ramps to ensure system effectiveness, such as allowing one or two cars to enter the highway per green light.
 Each on-ramp is clearly marked with specific directions and advanced warning signs with flashing beacons to let drivers know if the ramp signals are turned on.